humfricz/mpesa-php/README.md

 		);

 ### Process Responses
-This utility class will handle responses from Safaricom MPESA sent to your endpoints and return the parameters as its properties.
+This response utility class `Safaricom\Response($type)` will handle responses from Safaricom MPESA sent to your endpoints and return the parameters as its properties.
 Just use this code at your endpoint, where `$type` is the kind of request for whose response to listen for.

+	<?php
 	$response = new \Safaricom\Response($type);

 Your `$response` object will hold, as properties, all the parameters, which you can retrieve like so:

+	<?php
 	$amount = $response -> Amount;
 	$phone = $response -> Phone;

 ### Validating/Confirming Transactions
+	<?php
 	$response = new \Safaricom\Response('validation');

 You can then check against all posted values (e.g if `$response -> Amount` is correct/expected amount) and validate like so:

+	<?php
 	$mpesa -> finish();

 Or reject like so :

+	<?php
 	$mpesa -> finish(false);

 Even if you do not wish to validate/confirm your transactions, you still need to call `$mpesa -> finish();` at your validation/confirmation endpoints, so MPESA is notified to process the transaction.